One, Two Three and Away! Series by Sheila K. McCullagh

 She died July 7, 2014 in Bradford on Avon, United Kingdom

-The stories are written with the honourable intention of wanting children to experience pleasure during the learning to read phase.
-As they are not written using a scaffolded number of high frequency graphemes (as within a commercial phonics program) they were criticised for 'encouraging three cueing strategies', which was heavily discouraged in the UK following the Rose Report .
+The stories were written with the goal that children are immersed in a literacy-rich environment, and experience pleasure during the learning to read phase.
+As they are not written using a scaffolded number of high frequency graphemes (as within the decodable readers included in commercial phonics programs) they were criticised for 'encouraging three cueing strategies', which was heavily discouraged in the UK following the Rose Report .

 In the Primary National Strategy (2006a), the three cueing model (known in Great Britain as the Searchlight model) is finally and explicitly discredited.
 Instead, the Strategy has acknowledged the value of addressing decoding and comprehension separately in the initial stage of reading instruction."